JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2022_05.md

 This aspect is closely linked to the famous mandate of Jesus' last supper:

-> After a few moments of informal conversation, Jesus stood up and said: “When I enacted for you a parable indicating how you should be willing to serve one another, I said that I desired to give you a new commandment; and I would do this now as I am about to leave you.
-You well know the commandment which directs that you love one another; that you love your neighbor even as yourself.
-But I am not wholly satisfied with even that sincere devotion on the part of my children.
-I would have you perform still greater acts of love in the kingdom of the believing brotherhood.
-And so I give you this new commandment: That you love one another even as I have loved you.
+> And so I give you this new commandment: That you love one another even as I have loved you.
 And by this will all men know that you are my disciples if you thus love one another. ([UB 180:1.1](/en/The_Urantia_Book/180#p1_1))

 Jesus has loved us so deeply, knowing the great value that human beings have, with a divine spark and a soul unfolding in our thoughts, that he also invites us to realize his existence in all other human beings, as they exist in us. themselves.